sachafontaine/sachafontaine/README.md

 <h1>Hi, I'm Sacha 👋</h1>

-Passionate about product, media, entrepreneurship and sports.
+Passionate about product development and entrepreneurship.
+Also runner and trailer.

-I learned to code @ Le Wagon, a web development bootcamp in 2022.
+I took a few months break in 2022 from my career as a product manager to learn to code at Le Wagon (a web development bootcamp) and become a better PM.

-- 🔭 I’m currently working on my code skills and looking for new projects : https://www.linkedin.com/in/sacha-fontaine/
+- 🔭 I’m still working on my code skills and looking for new projects : https://www.linkedin.com/in/sacha-fontaine/
-- 📫 You can reach me : contact[at]sachafontaine.fr
+- 📫 You can reach me : sachafontaine.pro@gmail.com